 Whilst there is currently no cure for LBD, patients may be offered drugs and non-drug treatments to help with their LBD symptoms as well as general lifestyle advice.
 The treatments cannot stop or reverse the course of the disease but many people show benefit from the treatments that improve quality of life for them and their families and carers.
 It is essential to work with a knowledgeable healthcare professional who understands LBD and advises about medications that can make symptoms worse or can even have life-threatening side effects.
 Potential benefits must be carefully weighed against possible harmful or dangerous side effects.
-Some of the drugs used to help with motor problems can worsen cognitive problems and vice versa.
+Some of the drugs used to help with movement problems can worsen cognitive problems and vice versa.
 Many people with LBD are very sensitive to medications so drug treatment may not be suitable for them.
 Some symptoms, however, may be improved with non-drug treatment.

 Treatment in the UK is regulated by the National Institute for Health and Care Excellence (NICE).
 It produces guidelines, advice and quality standards for the management and treatment of all conditions.
 There are a number of documents relating to dementia mentioned below, including information on treatments, care pathways and promoting wellbeing.
 It is advisable to read these and you can always discuss them with medical professionals to ask them to explain anything that isn't clear.
+The Diamond Lewy website provides a number of toolkits for the assessment and management of LBD, which are freely available for healthcare professionals to use.